dybran/Project-24/README.md

 # Project-24
-Building Elastic Kubernetes Service (EKS) with Terraform.
+Setting up Elastic Kubernetes Service (EKS) with Terraform and Deploying Jenkins Server using Helm.